brandonroberts/blog/content/posts/2020-12-14-maximizing-simplifying-component-views-ngrx-selectors.md

 );
 ```

-A combined selector gives you less observables to manage, a single emission even when multiple slices of state used in the selector are updated in one state change event, and a clean view model to use in your component.
+A combined selector gives you fewer observables to manage, a single emission even when multiple slices of state used in the selector are updated in one state change event, and a clean view model to use in your component.
 Now instead of having multiple observables for ready status and the product list, there is a single view model observable.

 ```ts
 import { Component } from '@angular/core';